Stable and affordable: real estate investing in Indianapolis

 1. Broad Ripple Village

 “Broad Ripple Village is a trendy area, where a lot of homes are being rehabilitated,” says Hensley.
 “There's been a focus on revitalization for years now.”

-According to Austin Considine, a native writing for the New York Times, Broad Ripple Village has evolved but maintained its bohemian roots, with plentiful vintage stores, cafes, brew pubs and locally owned restaurants.
+According to Austin Considine, Broad Ripple Village has evolved but maintained its bohemian roots, with plentiful vintage stores, cafes, brew pubs and locally owned restaurants.

 There's also Monon Trail, a wooded walking and biking trail on an old railway line that is used by over a million people a year and runs through this part of town.

 And investment properties remain highly affordable.